I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/d3dkmthk/ns-d3dkmthk-_d3dkmt_openresource.md

 [in] A handle to the shared resource to open.

-`hResource`

-[out] A D3DKMT_HANDLE data type that represents a kernel-mode handle to the newly opened shared resource that is associated with the allocations.

 `NumAllocations`

 [in] The number of elements in the array that <b>pOpenAllocationInfo</b> specifies, which represents the number of allocations that are associated with the resource.